ivan-osipov/open_scheduler/README.md

 OpenScheduler
 ====
 Hi!
-If you are looking for scheduler with very simple API, then you found him.
+If you are looking for a scheduler with very simple API, then you found him.

 This scheduler is based on multi-agent technologies.
 The implementation based on Akka.